-•Inside and outside rooms
+- Inside and outside rooms

-- •Day and night items, chats and long descriptions
+- Day and night items, chats and long descriptions

-- •How to use the linker
+- How to use the linker

-- •NPCs
+- NPCs

-- •How to use the Armoury
+- How to use the armoury

-- •Searching items
+- Searching items

-- •How to use the taskmaster
+- How to use the taskmaster

-- •Virtual objects
+- Virtual objects

-- •Modifying exits
+- · Modifying exits

-- •Item and general shops
+- Item and general shops

-- •NPC combat actions
+- · NPC combat actions

-- •Adding spells to NPCs
+- Adding spells to NPCs

-- •Object matching with match\objects\for\existence
+- Object matching with match objects for existence

-That's quite a list of accomplishments, and a well deserved pat on the back is deserved for you for having learned all of these.
-I won't say mastered, because there's always more to learn about all of these things, and only diligent exploration of the MUD will reveal the more obscure features of all the things we've discussed.
+That's quite a list of accomplishments, and you get a well-deserved pat on the back for having learned all of these things.
+I won't say "mastered", because there's always more to learn about all them, and only diligent exploration of the MUD will reveal the more obscure features of all the things we've discussed.

+14.3.
 The Present

 So, what happens now you've learned all of this?
-Well, you've undoubtedly been assigned a newbie project by your domain administration, and your focus should be on developing that to as high a standard as you can.
-There are also small projects available for those who want to apply their new found skills to a small, open project with the intention of it being slotted into an existing area of the game to add richness.
+Well, you and your supervisor will soon decide on a newbie project for you - or maybe this has already been decided! - and your focus should be on developing that to as high a standard as you can.
+There are also small projects available for those who want to apply their new-found skills to a small, open project with the intention of it being slotted into an existing area of the game to add richness.

 But more than simply your current projects, you should be exploring the codebase.
-Certainly within your own domain, think of things you enjoyed while playing and hunt out the code that handled it.
+Think of things you enjoyed while playing and hunt out the code that handled it.
 Read the code, and try to understand how it works.
 All coding is, to a greater or lesser degree, plagiarism - you can gain huge amounts of understanding by just reading what has come before.

-The problem with this of course is that you don't necessarily know if the code that you find is 'good code'.
+The problem with this, of course, is that you don't necessarily know if the code that you find is well-written code.
 We've had many hundreds of creators of varying degrees of ability over the long years of Discworld, and not all of the code is something you should be emulating.
-If you wonder whether code is worth using as a template, then feel free to contact me or one of the domain Mentats who will be able to give you guidance.
+This is one of the reasons why Discworld has adopted pretty strict rules about copying code in recent years.
+Instead, the key when reading code is to understand what happens in it, so you can adapt these ideas for your own purposes.
+If you wonder whether a particular piece of code is worth using as a template, then talk to your supervisor; if your supervisor is not available, ask any member of the Learning domain or a senior creator.

-As far as exploring code outside your domain goes, you should definitely acquaint yourself with the code in /obj/ and /std/.
-For other domains, ask the domain lord if they mind you scrutinizing the code for inspiration.
-Hardly anyone will mind, but it's polite to ask.
+In terms of exploring code outside of the area domains, you should definitely acquaint yourself with the code in /obj/ and /std/.
 Talk to other creators, especially those who may be as new as you.
 Part of what makes being a creator so much fun is the social environment in which you function, and you should take full advantage of that.

 You should also feel free to talk to members of the Learning domain, particularly the leader of the domain - it's only by talking to people like you that we know what things you want to know about!
 Asking for information on a particular topic is as helpful to us as it (hopefully) is for you!